 Then came 2018, a year that challenged us as parents, as professionals, and as partners.

 Just two weeks into the new year, both Noah and Inès were hospitalized with a severe respiratory infection called RSV.
 Between the two of them, we spent 19 days in the hospital, six of which Inès spent in the NICU on CPAP while receiving pumped breast milk through a feeding tube.

 Noah made a quick recovery after his seven days in the hospital, but that infection left our daughter, who was just 12 weeks old at the time, with chronic inflammation in her lungs.
-It made for a tough year and, I believe, still affects her to this day.
+On top of her chronic ear infections, it made for a tough year for us all.

 2018 was a humbling lesson in parenthood.

 In life, really.
 But it gave us a new perspective on parenting and made us even more thankful.

 Thankful for each other, and our family and friends who were there to help us.
 Thankful for amazing doctors and nurses, and for health insurance.
 Thankful for flexible jobs and understanding clients that allowed us to be together when we needed to be.
 Thankful our kids needed oxygen, and not chemo.
 Thankful that all of our health setbacks were temporary, and fairly minor in the grand scheme of things.

 We know not all parents are so lucky.